Mr-mpange/smart-mobile-hospital/START_HERE.md

 Wait for installation to complete (may take 2-3 minutes).

-### 2. Setup Database
+### 2. Setup Database (Optional - Auto-Created!)

-Make sure MySQL is running, then:
+Database tables are now created automatically when you start the server!

+But if you want to manually setup:

 ```cmd
 cd C:\Users\Administrator\Desktop\one-two\final
 npm run db:setup
 ```

-This creates all database tables.

 ### 3. Start Application